jakobnissen/jakobnissen.github.io/posts/borrowchecker.md

 At the implementation level, the borrowchecker's current instantiation is incomplete, and often rejects programs that _adhere_ to the model of ownership, even as that model is too restrictive in the first place.

-Rustaceans claim that these are all just beginner's struggles, and that once you internalize the ownership model, you will automatically structure your code to conform to the borrowchecker, making all the problems go away.
-Unfortunately, after using Rust intermittently for a few years, this hasn't been my experience yet, and [it seems I'm not alone](https://loglog.games/blog/leaving-rust-gamedev/#once-you-get-good-at-rust-all-of-these-problems-will-go-away).
-Rather, I've experienced the borrowchecker as an unending source of stumbling blocks, where a small number of woes re-appear over and over in slightly different guises.

-### Examples where the borrowchecker fails
 Borrowchecker frustration is like being brokenhearted - you can't easily demonstrate it, you have to suffer it yourself to understand what people are talking about.
 Real borrowchecker pain is not felt when your small, 20-line demonstration snippet fails to compile.
 It's when your existing project requires a small modification to ownership structure, and the borrowchecker then refuses to compile your code.
 Then, once you pull at the tiny loose fiber in your code's fabric, you find you have to unspool half your code before the borrowchecker is satisfied.

-Nonetheless, these tiny examples can still serve to demonstrate the borrowchecker's propensity to reject perfectly fine code.
+Nonetheless, tiny examples can still serve to demonstrate the borrowchecker's propensity to reject perfectly fine code.

+### Examples where the borrowchecker fails
-The most clear examples are when the borrowchecker simply doesn't do what it's supposed to, because it rejects code that doesn't conceptually violate Rust's ownership rules.
+The most clear examples are when the borrowchecker simply doesn't do what it's supposed to, because it rejects code that doesn't even violate the spirit of Rust's ownership rules.

 For example, consider this code I got from [a blog post](https://medium.com/@lordmoma/partial-borrowing-in-rust-the-struggle-is-real-17db9ed9be1a):